wildarch/mono/experiments/graphalgos/README.md

 Wikipedia has a bunch more listed [here](https://en.wikipedia.org/wiki/Category:Graph_algorithms).
 [Graph Algorithms book by O'Reilly/Neo4J](https://go.neo4j.com/rs/710-RRC-335/images/Neo4j_Graph_Algorithms.pdf) lists some algorithms that are commonly used with graph databases, but only gives code for use with Neo4J.

+Rules for implementations:
+- No in-place mutation of the input graph
+- All graphs are directed.
+- We can iterate over nodes in the graph.
+Nodes have a unique integer ID.
+- We can iterate over all edges in the graph, which are pairs of node IDs.
+The list is not ordered.
+- We can efficiently iterate over the out and in neighbors of a graph.
+- Nodes and edges can both have arbitrary associated properties.